thefossguy/blog/content/posts/0001_immutable_vars_vs_constants_rs.md

 To recap, constants need type annotations, but they can be declared in the global scope; values assigned to constants cannot be something that is calculated at run-time and they can not be shadowed.

----

-<sub>Please excuse the absence of comments.
-I do not want to enable any tracking
-(except for necessary embeds like YouTube and Twitter).
-I am not a web-dev and have no way of manually verifying if a provider tracks you or not.</sub>